ArchanaSharmaGIS/Urbanization-Impact-LST/README.md

 This study provides insights into the effects of urbanization on LST in Nagpur over two decades.
 Below are some key findings:

 ### Key Findings
--**NDVI vs. LST Analysis**: NDVI values have shown a decline in green vegetation, while LST has increased, correlating with the urban expansion in Nagpur.<br>
+**NDVI vs. LST Analysis**: NDVI values have shown a decline in green vegetation, while LST has increased, correlating with the urban expansion in Nagpur.<br>
--**Regression Analysis**: The correlation between NDVI and LST highlights the impact of vegetation loss on urban temperatures.
+**Regression Analysis**: The correlation between NDVI and LST highlights the impact of vegetation loss on urban temperatures.